 Learn to run with the wind and the waves with a little/lot of help (I know which category I fall into) from Mersea Island Watersports.
 With a focus on bespoke, one-to-one tuition, this acclaimed school offers tuition that plays to your strengths and helps you to become not only more proficient on the water – but more confident, too.
 Lessons take place in a secluded bay and a support boat on-hand to ensure you feel completely comfortable.
-After a one-hour private lesson (£45), you’ll have picked up the basics and have gotten a real feel for the sport.
-If you love it, you can graduate to the two-hour, more advanced private sessions (£70) and blast around the estuary while you work on your technique.
+After a one-hour private lesson, you’ll have picked up the basics and have gotten a real feel for the sport.
+If you love it, you can graduate to the two-hour, more advanced private sessions and blast around the estuary while you work on your technique.
 Sold?
 Us too!
-Check out Mersea Island Watersports to book.

 Sailing in Burnham-on-Crouch

 Although there are plenty of places you can set sail along the Essex coastline – from Brightlingsea and Manningtree to Harwich and Maldon – the Crouch Sailing School in Burnham-on-Crouch, east Essex, offers some great RYA-registered courses for those looking to brush up on their nautical skills on the river.
 Its two-day Start Yachting course is particularly popular with would-be yachties looking to learn the ropes and makes for an exciting weekend on the waves.
-Hop aboard the school’s swish Dufour 36 for a one-day practical sailing session, which starts from £130, or two-day Start Yachting course, which costs from £250.
-For a full rundown of the more advanced options, see the Crouch Sailing School’s full RYA offerings.
 Anchor’s away!

 Limber up, ladies: it’s time to stretch your balance skills to the max with a spot of stand-up paddleboard yoga.
 If you haven’t tried it before, here’s the deal: this is literally swapping your mat for a board and running through the usual sun salutations while (almost) walking on water.
 Sounds easy, right?
 Tranquil, even.
 Think again.
 This balance buster will engage your core like never before and an unexpected dip after your downward dog is spun as a refreshing bonus rather than failure.
-WetnDry SUP offers lessons on a glassy fresh water lake in Bowers Gifford – a pretty farm location perfect for the occasional sunrise and sunset sessions – and classes cost £20, which includes tuition, all equipment, plus exclusive use of a private lake.
-Classes are normally held from 6-8pm on Friday evenings and 10am-12 noon on Saturdays.
-Tuition lasts for one hour, but please allow two hours in total for transport to the lake and equipment prep.
-See WetnDry SUP for further details or to book.
+WetnDry SUP offers lessons in various locations including a glassy fresh water lake in Bowers Gifford – a pretty farm location perfect for the occasional sunrise and sunset sessions.
 Namaste.